 Do you need a mentor or cheerleader encouraging you to go to your computer and do your classwork?
 Many students struggle with self-motivation.
 It is disastrous, through online learning, to procrastinate and wait to the last minute to begin your studies.
 Through an on-campus education, you must show up for class, as well as, do the required classwork on the university’s timetable.
 Online learning takes strong self-motivation and self-control.
 So, what motivates you?
 There will be no one but you to help get you motivated to learn!

-The Diploma Dilemma holds some key information regarding the challenges of taking on online courses and obtaining your degree online.
+SEE ALSO: The Diploma Dilemma INFOGRAPHIC holds some key information regarding the challenges of taking on online courses and obtaining your degree online.